CogniFit

 You might have heard of the book written by Gary Chapman “The Five Love Languages” – or one of several spin-offs like “Love Language For Kids.”
 The idea is that we each express love and want it in different ways, and to be better partners or parents we should try to learn how the other person prefers to receive love.

-A good example is a husband who buys his wife the occasional, expensive gift, but all she really wants is for him to do the dishes without being asked, complaining, or expecting a gold star after.
+A good example is a husband who buys his wife the occasional, expensive gift, but all she really wants is for him to do the dishes without being asked, complaining, or expecting a gold star after, possible problems with executive function.

 And, although the book had got some criticism about boiling down needs in a relationship to something to trivial as “wanting more presents”, there is plenty of wisdom that parents and teachers can take from this general idea of this book.
 Let’s take a closer look.